adamwolf/anki-sync-server/README.md

 ### AnkiDroid

 Advanced → Custom sync server

+If you use http as the protocol, your password will be sent in the clear.

 Unless you have set up a reverse proxy to handle encrypted connections, use `http` as the protocol.
 The port will be either the default, 27701, or